+Text Banking Code Implementation by ING

 6.4.1 The allocation of variable remuneration shall be related to the bank's long-term objectives.
 ING applies this principle.
-Variable remuneration for the Executive Board of ING Group, the Management Board Banking and Senior Management is determined by performance objectives which include long-term objectives (such as customer satisfaction, employee engagement, and corporate responsibility).
+According to the remuneration policy variable remuneration for the Executive Board of ING Group, the Management Board Banking and Senior Management is determined by performance objectives which include long-term objectives (such as Customer &amp; Society and Strategic Change Initiatives).
 In addition, a significant part of their variable remuneration is long-term in nature as it is deferred over a period of three years.
 For the Executive Board of ING Group and the Management Board Banking this is 60% of total variable remuneration.
 Senior Management receives part of their variable remuneration in conditional shares through participation in a long-term incentive program.
-In addition they also defer a significant portion of their variable remuneration therefore emphasizing long term focus.

-For the levels below Senior Management there is generally also a long-term focus, although it is possible that due to local arrangements (e.g. with unions or as a result of collective labour agreements) deviation may be necessary.
+In addition they also defer a significant portion of their variable remuneration thereby emphasizing long term focus.
+For the levels below Senior Management there is generally also a long-term focus, although it is possible that local arrangements may deviate (e.g. with unions or as a result of

+collective labour agreements).

+Text Banking Code Implementation by ING

 6.4.2 Every bank shall set a maximum ratio of variable remuneration to fixed salary that is appropriate for the bank in question.
 The variable remuneration per annum of members of the executive board shall not exceed 100% of the member's fixed income.
 ING applies this principle.
 The variable remuneration per annum of members of ING's Executive Board and Management Board Banking does not exceed 100% of the member's fixed income.

-As described in our 2010, 2011 and 2012 Annual Report, ING moved the remuneration for its most Senior Management to a more balanced mix between fixed and variable pay as per performance year 2012.
-For our Management Council members, which consists of the top 100 managers of ING Bank, a ratio of 1:1 is now applied as per performance year 2012, in line with the ratio for the Executive Board and Management Board Banking.
-Exceptions can only be made after prior approval of the Supervisiory Board, are strictly limited to international roles and will only be granted if justified by local market practice.

-For the remainder of the organization, ING applies a maximum ratio between fixed and variable remuneration.
-The ratios differ per geographical location and per business area.
-The specified maximum can be departed from only if necessary on the basis of a competitive position for certain high-calibre specialists and employees/managers in specific globally-oriented business units.
-Exceptions need to be reviewed and approved by the Supervisory Board.

-In June 2012 ING and the Dutch labour unions agreed on a new Collective Labour Agreement.
-Under the new Collective Labour Agreement employees will no longer receive part of their compensation in the form of variable remuneration.
-In a number of cases and only if justified by market practice staff may still receive a discretionary variable award.
+As described in our 2010-2013 Annual Reports, ING moved the remuneration for its most Senior Management to a more balanced mix between fixed and variable pay as per performance year 2013.
+For our Management Council members, which consists of the top 100 managers of ING Bank, a ratio of 1:1 is applied in performance year 2013, in line with the ratio for Control Functions, the Executive Board and Management Board Banking.
+Exceptions can only be made after prior approval of the Supervisiory Board and are strictly limited to international roles and highly specialized functions.
+Exceptions will be reviewed annually and will only be granted if justified by market practice.
+For the remainder of the organization, ING applies maximum ratios between fixed and variable remuneration in line with applicable regulations.
+As of 2012 ING and the Dutch labour unions agreed on a new Collective Labour Agreement under which employees will no longer receive part of their compensation in the form of variable remuneration.
+In a number of cases and only if justified by market practice, staff may still receive a discretionary variable award.
+Subsequently the remuneration for Dutch General Managers has been further rebalanced with a reduced emphasis on variable remuneration.
+Exceptions may exist for high value specialists and senior management working in international roles.
+ING applies this principle.
+The variable remuneration per annum of members of ING's Executive Board and Management Board Banking does not exceed 100% of the member's fixed income.